bitgamergws1/TaskFlow-Pro/README.md

 - **SQLite** as the primary database — zero latency, works with no internet
 - **Supabase** for background cloud sync — your tasks follow you across devices
 - **Multi-agent AI pipeline** for natural-language task parsing, validation, and scheduling
-- **Intelligent reminder daemon** — background thread fires bell notifications right in the terminal
+- **Intelligent reminder daemon** — background thread fires notifications in the terminal during `dashboard`, `chat`, and `focus` sessions
 - **Recurrence engine** — repeating tasks (daily, weekly, weekdays, monthly)
+- **Interactive schedule optimizer** — asks questions, generates 3 parallel AI variants, lets you pick and edit
 - A **Render-hosted proxy server** that keeps all API keys off your machine entirely

 The app is designed to require **no secrets on the client machine**.
 You clone it, run one script, and you're live.